 Table of Contents

-If you’re someone who loves cooking, you’ve probably had the pleasure of working with shrimp.
-However, one tricky thing during the cooking is setting the right shrimp internal temp.
-Sometimes, you think it is done but it is raw from the inside, looking not tempting to the palate.
+If you’re someone who loves cooking, you’ve probably had the pleasure of using shrimp as an ingredient.
+However, one tricky thing about cooking it is setting the right shrimp internal temp.
+Sometimes, you think it is done but it is raw on the inside, looking not tempting to the palate.
 Moreover, a slight misbalance in the temperature can make them go from juicy to rubbery.
-That’s why we recommend you pick the right shrimp temperature.
+That’s why we recommend you pick the right shrimp temperature when cooking.
 But what is it actually?
 Let’s break it down.

 The Ideal Internal Temperature for Shrimp

 When cooking shrimp, reaching the correct internal temperature is key to achieving the perfect balance of flavor, texture, and safety.
-According to the USDA, the right internal temperature for shrimp is 145°F or 62.8°C. When they reach this temperature, you’ll see how juicy, tender, and flavorful your shrimps are.
+According to the USDA, the proper internal temperature for cooking shrimp is 145°F (62.8°C).
+Once they reach this temperature, you’ll see how juicy, tender, and flavorful your shrimp are.

 Source: U.S. Department of Agriculture (USDA)

-But how would you know the shrimp has reached 145°F without using a meat thermometer?
+But how would you know the shrimp has reached an internal temp of 145°F without using a meat thermometer?
 You will see that your shrimp is becoming opaque and firm to the touch.
-At this point, you need to be extra careful since a slight misconception can cook the shrimp quickly, making them dry or rubbery if you miss this temperature and keep cooking it.
+At this point, you need to be extra careful since overcooking can turn them dry or rubbery if you overshoot the cooking temperature.

 As a tip, we would recommend you always have a meat thermometer by your side to check the shrimp’s internal temperature and avoid overcooking.